usask-rc/ec2-sample-single-al2023/README.md

 This repository is intended for University of Saskatchewan researchers deploying to a member AWS account within the Usask AWS organization, it may not work in your environment.
 Please note that if you deploy the resources in this repository into your AWS account **you will start to incur charges**.
 You are encouraged to destroy the resources when you are done testing so that the charges do not continue to accumulate.

+If you want to run Terraform within Ubuntu on Windows (WSL) then follow the instructions in the [ansible-ec2-al2023](https://github.com/usask-rc/ansible-ec2-al2023) repo up to step 13 (fix ssh key private permissions) first and then come back to these instructions.

 1. Download and install the needed tools:

 Terraform: https://developer.hashicorp.com/terraform/install